SBSchram/jetlagpro-website/DATA-INTEGRITY-IMPLEMENTATION.md

 **How matching works:**
 The verification tool uses a composite key (`operation-documentId`) to match entries between Firestore and GCS.
 This is important because:
-- One document creation event can produce multiple audit entries (CREATE, METADATA_VALIDATION_FAILED, HMAC_VALIDATION_FAILED)
+- One document creation event can produce multiple audit entries (CREATE, HMAC_VALIDATION_FAILED)
 - These entries share the same `eventId` (which identifies the source event, not the audit entry)
 - Using `operation-documentId` ensures each audit entry is matched independently
-- For example: `CREATE-{tripId}` matches the CREATE entry, while `METADATA_VALIDATION_FAILED-{tripId}` matches the validation entry
+- For example: `CREATE-{tripId}` matches the CREATE entry, while `HMAC_VALIDATION_FAILED-{tripId}` matches the validation entry
+- Note: METADATA_VALIDATION_FAILED entries no longer exist (metadata validation removed Dec 11, 2025)

 **What this confirms:**
 **Normalization safeguards:**
-Before hashing, both Firestore and GCS entries are normalized by stripping null / undefined fields and empty metadata objects.
-This eliminates false mismatches caused by Firestore omitting optional values (for example, `travelDirection` or `_writeMetadata` fields set to null) while still surfacing real differences.
+Before hashing, both Firestore and GCS entries are normalized by stripping null / undefined fields.
+This eliminates false mismatches caused by Firestore omitting optional values (for example, `travelDirection` fields set to null) while still surfacing real differences.

 **If you see a discrepancy (post–Nov 21, 2025 verifier build):**
 1. Check the verifier build label on `verify.html` and confirm it matches the latest commit noted in the release notes.